denniseortega/word-order/README.md

 ## Description

-_A form that splits a sentence, reverses the order and joins it back together._
+_A form that tests a block of text and returns a list of all the unique words._

 ## Setup/Installation Requirements